pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 Defining the Scholarly Commons project (I covered the first workshop in <%= link_to('an earlier blog posting', '/blog/reimagining-research-communications/',
 title: 'Pentandra Blog → Reimagining Research Communications') %>.
-As you can tell from the squiggly line above, our course has not been linear, neither has it been smooth sailing.
+As you can tell from the squiggly line above, our course has not been straight, neither has it been smooth sailing.
 We have learned a lot, however, and even made some progress in the meantime.